• Skip to primary navigation

 To make pesto, start by blending fresh basil leaves, garlic, toasted pine nuts, grated Parmesan cheese, and olive oil in a food processor.
 For the exact measurements and detailed steps, you can refer to this Basil Pesto recipe.
 One-half cup of this is what we need for our creamier Tuna Pesto Pasta recipe.

-How to Serve Tuna Pesto Pasta
+Best Ways to Enjoy Creamy Tuna Pesto Pasta

 Chicken Pesto Pasta